+Explores existing textures of objects and describes them verbally.
+Imitates marks and textures into clay/dough surface.
 Says what they are going to make before doing so and what it will look like.
-Creates objects for a given purpose (for play or given Creates objects for a given purpose (for play or given 1 functionality).
+Creates objects for a given purpose (for play or given functionality).
 Explains to an adult what they have created and what it is for.
 Building blocks Stage 5: Symmetry and Patterns Pieces are selected due to their size and shape to add symmetry and pattern.
 Shows signs of creativity, as they add accessories to their structures.
 Whether it is vehicles, dolls, furniture, animals, or "loose parts" like scarves, rocks, or gems, it adds to the building dynamics.
 Cuts around circles, squares and images, confidently changing cutting directions and the angle of hold.
 Uses small construction materials that join in different ways with confidence.
 Starting to know when to use specific adhesives (glue stick paper, PVA heavier items) and uses them effectively.
 Starting to know that paper can be joined in several ways and applies this knowledge in their creative work.
 Staring to select construction pieces due to their aesthetics, size or function.
 Joins simple components in 3D structures effectively using a selected method of joining (box modelling).
 Shows pride in their creations, labelling them for safe keeping.
 Reflects on their project and says what worked well.
-Being imaginative and expressive Be eing imaginative and expressive Being imaginative and expressive Uses available resources to create props to support De evelops preference for forms of expression. role-play.
-ELG eates movement in response to music.
+Make use of props and materials when role playing characters in narratives and stories.
+Being imaginative and expressive Being imaginative and expressive Being imaginative and expressive

+Develops preference for forms of expression.

+Creates movement in response to music.